COVID-19 Safety Plan

 - Only one person at a time shall use the elevator (unless all riders reside in the same household).

-- Offices, the copier room, and other small spaces shall only be occupied by one (staff) person at a time.
+- The copier room and other small spaces shall only be occupied by one person at a time.

 - Use of the conference room is limited to essential in-person meetings for staff members only.
 Such gatherings shall not exceed 4 individuals, and regardless of the number of individuals, face masks must be worn.
 The use of tele- or video-conferencing is preferred whenever possible.

 - Group meetings are permitted in Fellowship Hall for groups that meet regularly (one-time events/rentals are not permitted).

 - All rules regarding masking, distancing, and maximum occupancy apply.

 - Groups shall restore tables and chairs after their meeting to the arrangement they were in beforehand.

 - Outside groups shall keep their own sign-up sheet of attendees in the event contact tracing becomes necessary.